-Cash provided by operating activities totaled \$5.4 million during the first six months of 2008, as compared with cash used by operations of \$4.7 million during the first six months of 2007.
-The improvement in 2008 cash flow from operations as compared with last year was a result of a reduced increase in our investment in working capital components such as inventory and accounts receivable during 2008 as compared with 2007.
+Cash provided by operating activities totaled \$3.6 million during the first nine months of 2008, as compared with \$1.4 million during the first nine months of 2007.
+The improvement in 2008 cash flow from operations as compared with last year was a result of reduced increases in net operating assets during 2008.
+Year to date 2008 the Company increased its investment in operating assets by \$10.8 million compared to \$14.4 million for the same period last year.
+This was offset by lower net income for the period of \$10.1 million compared to \$13.3 million for the same period last year.

-Cash used by investing activities was \$2.2 million in the first six months of 2008, a decrease of \$3.8 million as compared to \$6.0 million used in the first six months of 2007.
-The 2008 decrease as compared to 2007 was due primarily to the 2007 expansion of its New York facility.
+Cash used by investing activities was \$3.3 million in the first nine months of 2008, a decrease of \$4.4 million compared to \$7.7 million used by investing activities in the first nine months of 2007.
+The 2008 decrease as compared to 2007 was due primarily to reduced capital expenditures.
+During 2007 the Company completed an expansion of its East Aurora New York facility which accounted for \$3.1 million of the year to date capital expenditures during the first nine months of 2007.

-In the first six months of 2008 cash used by financing activities totaled \$3.8 million as the Company used cash generated by operations to pay down debt .
-The Company used \$4.3 million to pay down its line of credit during the first half of 2008.
-During the first six months of 2007 the Company borrowed \$7.2 million on its line of credit to finance working capital growth and borrowed \$6.0 million related to the long-term financing of its New York facility expansion.
+In the first nine months of 2008 cash used by financing activities totaled \$2.7 million as the Company used cash generated by operations to pay down debt by \$3.8 million.
+During the first nine months of 2007 the Company borrowed \$2.3 million on its line of credit to finance working capital growth and borrowed \$6.0 million related to the long-term financing of its New York facility expansion.

-On May 13, 2008 the Company entered into a five year, \$60 million Senior Secured Revolving Credit Facility Agreement between the Company and HSBC Bank.
-This new credit facility replaces the Company's \$25 million credit facility.
+On May 13, 2008 the Company entered into a five year, \$60 million Senior Secured Revolving Credit Facility Agreement between the Company and HSBC Bank as lead bank.
+This new credit facility replaced the Company's \$25 million revolving credit facility.

-Pursuant to the Revolving Credit Facility which matures on May 13, 2013, the Company's borrowing availability was increased from \$25 million to \$60 million.
-At June 28, 2008 the Company had \$3.0 million outstanding on the Revolving Credit Facility.
-At the option of the Company, the outstanding loans under the Loan Agreement bear interest at (i) LIBOR plus between 0.75% and 1.50% or (ii) the prime rate plus between (0.25%) and 0.0%.
+Pursuant to the Revolving Credit Facility, which matures on May 13, 2013, the Company's borrowing availability was increased from \$25 million to \$60 million.
+At September 27, 2008 the Company had \$4.0 million outstanding on the Revolving Credit Facility.
+At the option of the Company, the outstanding loans under the Revolving Credit Facility bear interest at (i) LIBOR plus between 0.75% and 1.50% or (ii) the prime rate plus between negative 0.25% and 0.0%.
 The applicable interest rate is based upon the ratio of the Company's total funded debt as of a calculation date to consolidated earnings before interest, taxes, depreciation and amortization, calculated on a rolling four-quarter basis as of such calculation date (the "Leverage Ratio").
 In addition, the Company is required to pay a commitment fee of between 0.125% and 0.25% on the unused portion of the Line Limit borrowing availability for the preceding quarter, also based on the Company's Leverage Ratio.
-The Revolving Credit Facility will allow the Company to allocate up to \$5.0 million of its availability under the Loan Agreement for the issuance of letters of credit.
-At June 28, 2008, the interest rate on the Revolving Credit Facility's outstanding \$3.0 million balance was 3.6%.
+The Facility will allow the Company to allocate up to \$5.0 million of its availability under the Loan Agreement for the issuance of letters of credit.
+At September 27, 2008, the interest rate on the Revolving Credit Facility's outstanding \$4.0 million balance consisted of the following, \$2.4 million of the line is at the defined LIBOR rate (3.20%) and \$1.6 million of the line is at the defined Prime rate (4.75%).